 If you uninstall either IPv4 or IPv6 on a network adapter, NPS does not monitor RADIUS traffic for the uninstalled protocol.

 The values of 1812 for authentication and 1813 for accounting are RADIUS standard ports defined in RFCs 2865 and 2866.
 However, by default, many access servers use ports 1645 for authentication requests and 1646 for accounting requests.
-No matter which ports you decide to use, make sure that NPS and your access server are configured to use the same ones.
+No matter which port numbers you decide to use, make sure that NPS and your access server are configured to use the same ones.

-To configure NPS UDP port information
+To configure NPS UDP port information using the Windows interface

-In the NPS console, right-click Network Policy Server, and then click Properties.
+Right-click Network Policy Server, and then click Properties.

 To use multiple port settings for authentication or accounting requests, separate the port numbers with commas.